jwrunge/capacitor-nfc/README.md

 - URI (`type: 'U'` + string payload): encoded as `[0x00][UTF-8 URI bytes]` (prefix compression not yet applied).
 - Any other `type` + string payload: UTF-8 bytes only (no extra framing).
 - `Uint8Array` or `number[]` payloads are treated as raw bytes and written verbatim (never altered).

+**Raw Mode**: Set `rawMode: true` to bypass automatic Well Known Type formatting entirely.
+All string payloads will be written as UTF-8 bytes without Text ('T') or URI ('U') prefixes, giving you complete control over the binary content.

 If you need full manual control of a Text or URI record, supply raw bytes (number[] / Uint8Array) and the plugin will not modify them.